newsboat/newsboat/doc/internal/docker.md

         --rm \
         --mount type=bind,source=$(pwd),target=/home/builder/src \
         --user <UID>:<GID> \
-        --env HOME=/home/builder \
         newsboat-ubuntu18.04-i686 \
         make -j9

 Substitute `<UID>` and `<GID>` with your host user ID and group ID, they can be determined using the `id` commmand locally.
-As the home directory of your newly passed in user is unknown, it needs to be set properly using the environment variable via `--env`.